hms-dbmi/gehlenborglab-website/_members/undina-gisladottir.md

 name_degree: Undina Gisladottir, BS, MBI

 photo: undina-gisladottir.jpg
-alt: Photo of a young female who appears to be white smiling with long straight blonde hair.
+alt: Photo of a young female who appears to be white, smiling, with long straight blonde hair.
 She is wearing a high-neck short sleeve shirt, in front of a light color wooden fence.

 job_title: Research Associate
 role: alumni